 Argüelles is a Portrait of Jewish Learning fellow at the Mandel Center at Brandeis University, where she is part of a team of scholars who is exploring adult religious learning processes in the increasingly diverse Jewish communities of the United States.
 Argüelles’s work at the Mandel Center involves conducting a study of the spirituality, conversion processes, family transmissions, and temple-based learning experiences of a growing number of Latinx immigrant Jewish converts in California.

 Argüelles is a consultant to Pando Populus, a network of scholar-activists engaged in helping develop ecologically balanced and socially just neighborhoods and institutions in Los Angeles County.
 In addition, she often works as a trainer for organizations and groups working in the areas of ecological restoration, animal welfare, food justice, migrant mental health, and interfaith and interracial relations.

-Argüelles, also known as Konchog Dorje Khandro, was invested as a Lopon (senior Dharma teacher) and ordained as a Nagkma (lay tantric practitioner) in the Drikung Kagyu lineage of Buddhism in the Tibetan tradition.
-She currently teaches courses in Buddhist psychology, mind training, and death and dying at Drikung Kyobpa Choling, a traditional Tibetan Buddhist monastery and retreat center in Escondido, California, as well as to members of DKC’s sanghas in Latin America.
+Argüelles (Buddhist name: Dorje Khandro) was invested as a Lopon (senior Dharma teacher) and ordained as a Nagkma (lay tantric practitioner) in the Drikung Kagyu lineage of Buddhism in the Tibetan tradition.
+She currently teaches courses in Buddhist psychology, mind training, and death and dying at Drikung Kyobpa Choling (DKC), a traditional Tibetan Buddhist monastery and meditation center in Escondido, California, as well as to members of DKC’s sanghas in Latin America.